MystenLabs/walrus-docs/docs/walrus-sites/overview.md

 ### Browsing and domain isolation

-We must ensure that, when browsing multiple sites through a Portal, for example the one hosted at
+We must ensure that, when browsing multiple sites through a portal, for example the one hosted at
 <https://walrus.site>, these sites are isolated.
 Isolation is necessary for security, and to ensure
 that the wallet connection in the browser works as expected.

-To do so, we give each Walrus Site a specific *subdomain* of the Portal's domain.
+To do so, we give each Walrus Site a specific *subdomain* of the portal's domain.
 For example, the Flatland mint dApp is hosted at <https://flatland.walrus.site>, where the subdomain `flatland` is uniquely associated to the object ID of the Walrus Site through SuiNS.